moonstreet/moonstreet/content/post/arch-notes.md

 ---

 Arch Linux is extremely well documented so I highly recommend to read the [Arch installation guide](https://wiki.archlinux.org/index.php/Installation_guide).
+This installs the Gnome desktop environment, but one can easily leave a DE out or choose another one.
-These are installation notes I made when installing a Thinkpad t460s, t490s and a Dell Precision 5550.
+This is tested on a Thinkpad t460s, t490s and a Dell Precision 5550.

 ## Partitioning